joshualmitchell/joshualmitchell.github.io/_posts/2019-09-21-my-vision-for-the-future-of-edtech-and-this-blog.md

 date: 2019-09-21
 categories: entrepreneurship
 tags: [productivity, entrepreneurship, education]
-toc: true # outline page on the right hand side
 ---

 It blows my mind that EdTech isn't the NUMBER ONE place people who want to make a difference in the world start jumping on.